bevyengine/bevy/CODE_OF_CONDUCT.md

 ## Our Standards

-In this community we strive to go the extra step to look out for each other.
+In this community we strive to go the extra step to look out for each other and build up each others work, skills and confidence.
 Don’t just aim to be technically unimpeachable, try to be your best self.
 In particular, avoid flirting with offensive or sensitive issues, particularly if they’re off-topic; this all too often leads to unnecessary fights, hurt feelings, and damaged trust; worse, it can drive people away from the community entirely.

-And if someone takes issue with something you said or did, resist the urge to be defensive.
+If someone takes issue with something you said or did, resist the urge to be defensive.
 Just stop doing what it was they complained about and apologize.
 Even if you feel you were misinterpreted or unfairly accused, chances are good there was something you could’ve communicated better — remember that it’s your responsibility to make others in the community comfortable.
 Everyone wants to get along and we are all here first and foremost because we want to talk about cool technology.
 You will find that people will be eager to assume good intent and forgive as long as you earn their trust.

+Respect that people have differences of opinion and that every design or implementation choice carries a trade-off and numerous costs.
+There is seldom a right answer.
+Bevy welcomes experimentation and iteration: if you have an idea for how something could be done better, you want to experiment with, make a PR or write an RFC to show us how it compares in practice!

 ## Moderation